 You can choose to study exactly what you want by blending campus and online learning.

 The PG Dip and PG Cert in Legal Technology Online are vocational courses designed to further your skills in the diverse and fast-moving area of technologies affecting the legal sector.
-Designed to enhance your skills for the future of the legal profession, these courses focus specifically on developing an in-depth knowledge of Legal Technology and how the legal landscape is being changed by technology.
+The courses focus specifically on developing an in-depth knowledge of Legal Technology and how the legal landscape is being changed by technology.
 Whether you want to progress within your existing firm, have plans to create your own start-up or simply want to know more about how technology is changing the legal landscape, these programmes will provide you with the knowledge to help you achieve your ambitions.

 When you study the PG Dip or PG Cert Legal Technology Online with us you will: